Storyflow Logo

 Dex logo

+Camp: Auto-Sync.
 Dex is the cleanest dedicated personal CRM in 2026.
-LinkedIn and Gmail sync pull contact context automatically.
-Follow-up reminders are well-implemented.
-The interface is purpose-built for relationship work rather than sales pipelines.
-For solo founders and consultants who want a focused tool, Dex is the leading pick.
+LinkedIn and Gmail sync pull contact context automatically, the follow-up reminder engine is mature and well-timed, and the interface is built for relationship work rather than sales pipelines.
+In testing, Dex was the tool the solo-founder workload stayed on longest without being forced, which is the highest compliment a personal CRM can earn.

-Best for: Solo founders, consultants, agency owners who want a focused personal CRM.
-Not for: users who want canvas-based or fully manual tracking.
+Best for: Solo founders, consultants, and agency owners who want a focused, auto-syncing relationship tracker.
+Not for: users who want canvas-based project context or fully manual, private tracking.

-Pros: Best dedicated personal CRM interface, strong LinkedIn and Gmail integration, mature follow-up reminders, clean mobile app.
+Pros: Best dedicated personal CRM interface, strong LinkedIn and Gmail integration, mature and well-timed follow-up reminders, clean mobile app, low daily friction.

-Cons: No deep AI as of early 2026, the pricing scales for power users, the LinkedIn integration depends on LinkedIn's API stability.
+Cons: No deep AI as of early 2026, the pricing scales for power users, and the LinkedIn integration depends on LinkedIn's API staying stable, which has bitten similar tools before.

 2. Storyflow (Best Canvas-Based Relationship Tracking)